nasa-jpl/autoRIFT/README.md

        winro2vxname:        (output) name of the conversion coefficients from radar displacement (range and azimuth) to motion velocity in x-coordinate (at each grid point) file
        winro2vyname:        (output) name of the conversion coefficients from radar displacement (range and azimuth) to motion velocity in y-coordinate (at each grid point) file

-* After the above parameters are set, run the sub-module by typing "obj.geogrid()" to create the output files
+* After the above parameters are set, run the sub-module as below to create the output files

+       obj.geogrid()

 ### 4.2 autorift